Wondering how to hide your TV? Try these innovative ideas.

-The TV chest is any chest that you’ve outfitted to raise and lower your television.
+The motorized TV lift is any chest that you’ve outfitted to raise and lower your television.
 Take any old chest, cut a hole in the top that matches the size of your TV.
 Make sure you keep the top piece.
 It can be attached to the top of the TV so you’ll have a lid.
-A single actuator, a mounting bracket and a motion control system can be used for this project.
+A single actuator, a mounting bracket, and a motion control system can be used for this project.

 Find your desired chest and determine how big the hole in the top will need to be.
 If you’d rather not cut a hole yourself, visit a professional or friend and have them do it for you.

-Get the proper actuator for the job.
+Get the proper actuator for the motorized TV lift.
 The size and weight of your TV will help you determine which you’ll want to use.
 If you can’t decide on which one is best for your automation project, speak with your manufacturer.
 They’ll be able to go through your project and let you know exactly what you need.